 Beach lovers should carve out time for Siesta Key Beach.
 Located on Siesta Key, just south of the city, Siesta Key Beach is one of Sarasota’s most beautiful beaches.
 It’s a popular spot for locals and visitors alike for its fine quartz-like sand and spectacular sunset.

-In addition to beaches, the top things to do in Sarasota include parks and nature reserves offering endless outdoor adventures.
-Even if you’re tight on time, you can charter a boat, join a bike tour, or play a round of golf at one of its pristine golf & country clubs.
+In addition to the sandy beaches, the top things to do in Sarasota include parks and nature reserves offering endless outdoor adventures.
+Even if you’re tight on time, you can charter a boat, join a bike tour for a biking adventure, or play a round of golf at one of its pristine golf & country clubs.

 Nature lovers shouldn’t miss the chance to take a stroll in Marie Selby Botanical Gardens.
 Located along the Gulf waterfront, the 45-acre botanical gardens are quite remarkable and among the top places to see in Sarasota.